-Full disclosure we haven't read up on the 2022 rules yet....but here are the basics.
+We haven't read up on the 2023 rules yet....but here are the basics.

 How did NASCAR start?

-Many racing historians would tell you that NASCAR really began in the beach speed trials in the early 1900’s at Daytona Beach, FL.
+Many racing historians would tell you that NASCAR began in the beach speed trials in the early 1900’s at Daytona Beach, FL.
 Some racing historians will even credit the moonshining efforts during the Prohibition era as what started the racing mentality and the practice of tuning up cars to be as fast as possible.
-More officially speaking, however, NASCAR was founded after a series of meetings at the Streamline Hotel in Daytona Beach, FL in the winter of 1947-48.
-After a year of modified racing, NASCAR transitioned to “Strickly Stock” car racing in 1949 in what is now known as the NASCAR Cup Series, where Red Byron was crowned the inaugural champion.
+More officially speaking.
+However, NASCAR was founded after a series of meetings at the Streamline Hotel in Daytona Beach, FL in the winter of 1947-48.
+After a year of modified racing, NASCAR transitioned to “Strictly Stock” car racing in 1949 in what is now known as the NASCAR Cup Series, where Red Byron was crowned the inaugural champion.

 What do the flags mean?

 At the start of a race, cars are lined up double-file (side-by-side) and are led by the pace car/truck.
 When there’s only one more lap before the race begins or restarts, the lights on the pace vehicle will shut off, and the vehicle will enter pit road.
 This is when the NASCAR Official waves the. . .

 Green Flag – This marks the start or restart of a race.
 Drivers must remain in their lane and refrain from passing until they cross the start/finish line.
 Green flag conditions are the normal state for a race until an incident occurs, where we would see the. . .